All about email open rates

 So a 20% open rate would mean that of every 10 emails delivered to the inbox, 2 were actually opened.

 When each email is sent out, we automatically add a piece of code that requests a tiny, invisible image from our web servers.
 So when a reader opens the email, the image is downloaded, and we can record that download as an open for that specific email.

 It is important to understand that the open rate is not a 100% accurate measure.
 Recording an 'open' can only happen if the reader's email client is capable of displaying HTML with images, and that option is turned on.
 So if you are sending text-only emails, there is no way to record open rates.
 Similarly, people reading your HTML email without images showing will not be recorded as opens.

-The only exception is that we do record an open for people who clicked a link in your campaign, even if they didn't download images since we obviously know they read at least some of your email.
+The only exception is that we do record an open for people who clicked a link (that isn't the unsubscribe link) in your campaign, even if they didn't download images since we obviously know they read at least some of your email.